 Once activated you can go to your Widgets (under Appearance in your backend) and drag the SO Mobile Map Widget to the sidebar of your choice.
 When you have placed the widget in a sidebar you need to fill in the following data:

-Destination coordinates.
-The help text contains a link to Google Maps API Example: Simple Geocoding where you can fill in an address to easily find the coordinates of your destination.
+Destination.
+Since 2014.07.30 you can add an address or use the coordinates.
+I have kept the link to Google Maps API Example: Simple Geocoding if only so you can check whether the output of your address is correct and/or to tweak the exact location.
 The map will also be automatically centered on this location.

 Color of the pin.
 You can choose from black, brown, green, purple, yellow, blue, gray, orange, red, white.